Jacques Renouvin

+Biography

 Born in Paris, Renouvin studied law and initially became a lawyer.
 He initially supported Action française, but left after the 6 February 1934 crisis.
 In November 1938 after the Munich agreement, he garnered attention by publicly slapping Pierre-Étienne Flandin, who had sent a congratulatory telegram to Adolf Hitler.
 Renouvin was mobilised in 1939, and he was a volunteer for the corps francs.
 He fought a brilliant campaign, being wounded and taken prisoner.
 He escaped from the hospital to which he had been brought.